Facts-and-Files/tp-api/README.md

     $ ./d_artisan.sh make:token

 It will be stored in the `api_clients` table as hash.
 Currently the token can be applied by the client as as bearer token in the header `Authorization: Bearer <api_token>`

+## Development

+For deployment see Makefile and the deploy.sh script.
+Head to https://laravel.com/docs/9.x/deployment#main-content for server requirements.
+Probably the PHP DOM extension is missing ba default. (`sudo apt upate && sudo apt install php8.0-xml`).